jared-nelsen/Neural-Network-Training-Suite/README.md

 # Neural Network Training Suite

-Scratch built implementation of a Neural Network and various training algorithm.
+Scratch built implementation of a Neural Network and various training algorithms.

-Used as an exercise to understand the algorith so there is no problem application.
+Used as an exercise to understand the algorith so there is no real problem application.